14. Common chores#

 to move the stage in X and Y.<amount>

-is a number – some sensible distance in millimeters, something like 5 is often a good choice.Using
+is a number – some sensible distance in millimeters.Using

 RE(mvr(xafs_x, <amount>))